-Under section 4A.4 of the Instrument, if an individual acting on behalf of a sponsoring firm is registered in his or her principal jurisdiction in a category set out in NI 31-103, the individual is registered in the same category in a non-principal jurisdiction if
+Under section 6.4 of the Instrument, if an individual acting on behalf of a sponsoring firm is registered in his or her principal jurisdiction in a category set out in NI 31-103, the individual is registered in the same category in a non-principal jurisdiction if

-- (a) the individual's sponsoring firm is registered in the non-principal jurisdiction in the same category as in the firm's principal jurisdiction, - (b) the individual submitted a completed Form 33-109F2 or Form 33-109F4 in accordance with NI 33-109, and - (c) the individual is a member or an approved person of an SRO if required for that category.
+(a) the individual's sponsoring firm is registered in the non-principal jurisdiction in the same category as in the firm's principal jurisdiction, and

+(b) the individual submitted a completed Form 33-109F2 or Form 33-109F4 in accordance with NI 33-109.

-Section 5.2 of NP 11-204 provides guidance on how to make a submission.
+An individual's sponsoring firm should refer to Part 4 and section 5.2 of NP 11-204 for guidance on how to make a submission for the individual under the Instrument.